-The University of Chicago Library has acquired over 2,700 prints by American street photographer Vivian Maier
+The University of Chicago has acquired thousands of previously unseen prints by Vivian Maier.

 Maier was born in New York City in 1926, but spent most of her life as a nanny in Chicago to support her photography.
 In her free time, she practiced street photography in both cities in a career spanning over five decades, taking pictures of historic monuments set to be demolished, impoverished groups of people, and other snapshots of American life.
 Her work also highlights her prolific travels to places like Malaysia, France, and the Philippines.